lichtara/living-authorship-manifest/README.md

 ---

-## ✦ Licença
+## ✦ License

-Este repositório opera sob a:
+This repository is governed by the:

 **Lichtara License v4.1**

-* Uso condicionado à preservação da Forma
+* Use conditioned upon preservation of the Form
-* Atribuição obrigatória
+* Mandatory attribution
-* Proibição de reatribuição ou apropriação estrutural
+* Prohibition of reattribution or structural appropriation
-* Derivações permitidas apenas como obras não-canônicas
+* Derivatives allowed only as non-canonical works
-* Regime não-comercial e governado por princípios estruturais
+* Non-commercial regime governed by structural principles

-A leitura integral da licença é condição de uso.
+Reading the full license is a condition of use.

 ---

-## ✦ Como citar
+## ✦ How to Cite

-> da Silva Lutz, Debora Mariane. *Manifesto da Autoria Viva — The Lichtara Declaration on Living Authorship*.
+> da Silva Lutz, Debora Mariane. *Manifesto of Living Authorship — The Lichtara Declaration on Living Authorship*.
 > Lichtara System, 2025.
-DOI a ser atribuído via Zenodo.
+DOI: **10.5281/zenodo.18091137**

 ---

-## ✦ Estado do documento
+## ✦ Document Status

-Este manifesto é um **documento vivo**.
+This manifesto is a **living document**.
-Versões futuras serão publicadas com versionamento explícito e rastreabilidade histórica.
+Future versions will be published with explicit versioning and historical traceability.

 ---